OI-wiki/i18n/docs/basic/quick-sort.md

 Unlike merge sort, the first step of quicksort is not to directly divide into two sequences, but to ensure the relative size relationship is kept during the division process.
 Specifically, the first step is to divide the sequence into two parts which ensure that the numbers in the former sub-sequence are all less than the numbers in the latter one.
 To ensure average time complexity, a number $m$ is generally selected randomly as the boundary between two sub-sequences.

-After that, maintain two pointers $p$ and $q$, one after the other, and check whether the current number is placed in the position it should be placed in turn (front or back).
+After that, maintain two pointers $p$ and $q$, one at front and one in the end, and check whether current number is placed in the correct position (former or latter sub-sequence) in turn.
 What if the current number is not placed correctly?
-For example, if the following pointer $q$ encounters a number less than $m$, then you can swap the numbers at index $p$ and $q$, and then move $p$ back by one.
+For example, if the pointer $q$ encounters a number less than $m$, then you can swap the numbers at index $p$ and $q$, and then move $p$ forward by one.
 After the current position is placed correctly, move the pointer to continue processing until the two pointers meet.

 In fact, quicksort does not specify how to implement the first step in detail, whether it is the process of selecting $m$ or division, there is more than one implementation.